LEHOANGGLAM/UserTracker-with-EventsStreaming/README.md

 ```
 4. Open the UserTrackerApi project in your favorite IDEA, set up the Java SDK and launch the project:
 4. Open the UserTrackerStreaming project in your favorite IDEA, set up the Java SDK and launch two streaming flows:
-5. Open your browser, now you can access the api, sample: `http://localhost:8080/user-id/products/product-id`
+5. Open your browser, now you can access the api, sample: `http://localhost:8080/user-id/products/product-id` and test out the streaming events